bux/tabler/README.md

 ### Features
 * Open all stringtable.xml files in one UI
-* Add keys or edit translations in an Excel-like grid view
+* Add keys, languages and edit translations in an Excel-like grid view
 * Save all changes back to the stringtable.xml files